 The actual constraint to be applied may depend on some parameters.
-For each such parameter, a 9.3 shall "UserDefinedConstraintParameter" included in the "UserDefinedConstraint". be Each "Value", "Object", "DefinedObjectSet", "Type" or "UserDefinedConstraintParameter" any shall be "DefinedObjectClass" which is specified by a reference name or, in the case of "Value", "Object" or "Type", can also be defined inline.
+For each such parameter, a "UserDefinedConstraintParameter" shall be included the "UserDefinedConstraint". in "Object", "UserDefinedConstraintParameter" shall be any "Value", "DefinedObjectSet", "DefinedObjectClass" which is specified by a reference name or, in the case of "Value", "Object" or "Type", can also be defined inline.

-NOTE - The reference name may be a dummy parameter if the "UserDefinedConstraint" is used within a "ParameterizedAssignment".
+$NOTE-The\ reference\ name\ may\ be\ a\ dummy\ parameter\ if\ the\ "UserDefinedConstraint"\ is\ used\ within\ a\ "ParameterizedAssignment".$

-The notation "Governor" is defined in Rec.
-ITU-T X.683 | ISO/IEC 8824-4, 8.3.
+The notation "Governor" is defined in ITU-T Rec.
+X.683 | ISO/IEC 8824-4, 8.3.
 When the first alternative is used, the "Governor" shall be a "Type".
 When the second alternative is used, the "Governor" shall be a "DefinedObjectClass".